kennicegonsalves/kennicegonsalves/README.md

 🎓  A Final Year IT Engineering Student at SFIT
 ✨ Passionate about building clean, human-first tech
-🚀 Exploring Web Dev, AI, and Open Source
+🚀 Exploring Data Analytics, AI, and Web Dev

 ---